Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Introduction

 {\em Coded PIR:} The original model studied in PIR assumes that the entire data is replicated on each node.
 PIR on coded data was studied in the literature on Batch Codes \cite{ishai2004batch}, where the data is coded to allow parallel processing leading to amortizing the PIR communication cost over multiple retrievals.
 Recently, the PIR problem in DSSs that use erasure codes was initiated in \cite{shah2014one}, where it was shown that one extra bit of download is sufficient to achieve PIR assuming the number of servers $n$ to be exponential in the number of files.
-Bounds on the information theoretic tradeoff between storage and download communication cost for coded DSSs were derived in \cite{chan2014private}.
+Bounds on the information theoretic tradeoff between storage and download communication cost for coded DSSs, for arbitrary number of files $m$, were derived in \cite{chan2014private}.
 The setting when nodes can be byzantine (malicious) was considered in \cite{augot2014storage} and robust PIR schemes were devised using locally decodable codes.
-In \cite{fazeli2015pir}, methods for transforming a replication-based PIR scheme into a coded-based PIR scheme with the same communication cost were studied.
+Robust PIR was also studied in \cite{beimel2002robust,tajeddine2017robust}.
+In \cite{fazeli2015pir}, methods for transforming a replication-based PIR scheme into a coded-based PIR scheme with the same communication cost, up to a multiplicative constant, were studied.
+PIR array codes with optimal rate were designed in \cite{blackburn2016pir}.

+Following this work in \cite{tajeddine2016private, extended}, the lowest achievable price of privacy for repetition code on $n$ nodes having $m$ files and $b$ colluding nodes was found in \cite{sun2016capacitynoncol, sun2016capacity} to be $\frac{1-(b/n)^m}{1-(b/n)}$ and that of an $(n,k)$-code was found in \cite{banawan2016capacity} to be $\frac{1-(k/n)^m}{1-(k/n)}$.
+Also, schemes using GRS codes have been constructed in \cite{freij2016private}, and they conjectured that the lowest achievable price of privacy is $\frac{1-(\frac{b+k-1}{n})^m}{1-\frac{b+k-1}{n}}$.
+That conjecture was then disproved using a counter example in \cite{sun2017private}.
+Moreover, in \cite{tajeddine2017private}, PIR on coded data such that arbitrary sets of servers collude is studied.
+In \cite{kumar2016private}, PIR schemes for any arbitrary code were discussed.
+Some work was also done on symmetric PIR, where the objective is to not only protect the privacy of the user, but also the privacy of the server, such that the user should not get information about files other than the one he wants \cite{wang2017secure}.
+Also, the capacity of byzantine PIR on replicated storage systems was found in \cite{banawan2017capacity}.